Electricity Retail Terms & Conditions

 “Loss Adjusted” means in respect of any metered quantity of electricity, the adjustment of such quantity by multiplying such quantity by the applicable transmission loss factor (as determined by SP Group and approved by the EMA) to take into account, inter alia, network and transformer losses.

-“Market Support Service Licensee” means provides services such as the settlement of bills, meter reading and data management, as well as customer transfer services for contestable consumers who switch from one electricity retailer to another.
+“Market Support Service Licensee” provides services such as the settlement of bills, meter reading and data management, as well as customer transfer services for contestable consumers who switch from one electricity retailer to another.
 The current Market Support Service Licensee is SP Services Ltd;

-“Metering Equipment” means the metering equipment, instrument transformers (both voltage and current), load limiting, load monitoring devises, and other measuring equipment and apparatus used to measure the kilowatts hours, and/ or kilovoltamperes (reactive), and/ or kilowatt, and/ or kilovoltamperes demand at a Connection Point (as defined in the Metering Code) required by any applicable law or which may be stipulated by the EMA, the EMC, the Transmission Licensee, an MSSL or the Retailer from time to time.
+“Metering Equipment” means the metering equipment, instrument transformers (both voltage and current), load limiting, load monitoring devices, and other measuring equipment and apparatus used to measure the kilowatts hours, and/ or kilovoltamperes (reactive), and/ or kilowatt, and/ or kilovoltamperes demand at a Connection Point (as defined in the Metering Code) required by any applicable law or which may be stipulated by the EMA, the EMC, the Transmission Licensee, an MSSL or the Retailer from time to time.

 “New Expiry Date” refers to the new extended expiry date as stated in Clause 2.3;